xmtrinidad/code-challenges/README.md

 # Code Challenges

-This repo is for practicing various features I find interesting on sites I come across.
+This repo is for practicing, reviewing and learning various concepts I'm interested in learning.

 ## Goals

-* Replicate if possible
+* Replicate functionality from web sites with interesting UI patterns
-* Learn new technologies
+* Learn new technologies (design patterns, JavaScript featues I've never used, code challenges etc)
 * Document improvements and process